at our Open Days

-There can be a number of reasons why you may want to change rooms after settling in from financial to personal reasons and we facilitate room moves and swaps for students from November.
+There can be a number of reasons why you may want to change rooms after settling in from financial to personal reasons and we will facilitate room moves and swaps for students from November.

 All room moves or swaps must be authorised through the Accommodation Office, and if you're thinking of applying, after the form goes live on 1 November, make sure you've read our guidance first.

 You can also download all important accommodation documents by logging in to the MyAccommodation Portal.

-This handy guide (PDF 2.6KB) covers everything you need to know about your accommodation and living on campus.
+This handy guide (PDF 7MB) covers everything you need to know about your accommodation and living on campus.

-A copy of the Accommodation T&Cs you agreed to when accepting your offer of accommodation
+A copy of the Accommodation T&Cs (PDF 383KB) you agreed to when accepting your offer of accommodation